 An event like no other!
 In aid of Wales Air Ambulance.

-The WRT takes place over the first Bank Holiday weekend of May.
-Entry is £20 per rider and includes T shirt, raffle entry and plenty of tea and cake at the finish.
+The ninth WRT takes place over the weekend of April 29th - May 1st.
+Entry is £25 per rider which includes a WRT T shirt, entry into the prize draw and more tea and cake than's strictly good for you.
+All profits go to Wales Air Ambulance.

 Imagine an event that lasts 3 days, where there's no set route.
 One where you get to decide how far you're going to ride and where you're going to stop.
 A truly non competitive event where the only goal is to get out on your bike and enjoy yourself … what you're imagining is the WRT and what it lacks in rules, it makes up for in adventure.